About JAC website multilingualization

 If a person is deemed to have the skill level and work experience stipulated in "Specified Skilled Worker (ii)," it is possible to obtain "Specified Skilled Worker (i)" residence status without first going through "Specified Skilled Worker (ii)"

-- For example, if a Specified Skilled Worker (i) who has accumulated team leader experience in the civil engineering category passes the exam for the "Lifeline/Facility Category," does that meet the requirements for transition to Specified Skilled Worker (ii)?
+- For example, if a foreigner who has accumulated experience as a team leader in the civil engineering category Specified Skilled Worker (i) passes the "Infrastructure Facilities and equipment category" exam, will he meet the requirements for Specified Skilled Worker (ii) transition?

 -

-If you are eligible for Specified Skilled Worker (ii) in the Lifeline/Facility category, you will need to gain practical experience (foreman + team leader) in a job that belongs to the same category.
+Infrastructure Facilities ・If you are Specified Skilled Worker (ii) in the equipment category, it is necessary to gain practical experience (foreman + team leader) in the occupation belonging to the same category.

 - Can "Specified Skilled Worker (ii) "Job matching placement service or FITS' native language consultation service?